helena-intel/openvino/docs/get_started/get_started.md

 ### Step 2: <a name="convert-models-to-intermediate-representation">Convert the Model with Model Optimizer</a>

-In this step, your trained models are ready to run through the Model Optimizer to convert them to the Intermediate Representation format.
+In this step, your trained models are ready to run through the Model Optimizer to convert them to the IR (Intermediate Representation) format.
 This is required before using the Inference Engine with the model.

 Models in the IR format always include an `.xml` and `.bin` file and may also include other files such as `.json` or `.mapping`.
-Make sure you have these files in the same directory for the Inference Engine to find them.
+Make sure you have these files together in a single directory so the Inference Engine can find them.

 REQUIRED: `model_name.xml` REQUIRED: `model_name.bin` OPTIONAL: `model_name.json`,  `model_name.mapping`, etc.

-This guide uses the public SqueezeNet 1.1 Caffe* model to run the Image Classification Sample.
-See the example to download a model in the Download Models section to learn how to download this model.
+This tutorial uses the public SqueezeNet 1.1 Caffe* model to run the Image Classification Sample.
+See the example in the Download Models section to learn how to download this model.

 The SqueezeNet1.1 model is downloaded in the Caffe* format.
-You must use the Model Optimizer to convert the model to the IR.
-The `vehicle-license-plate-detection-barrier-0106`, `vehicle-attributes-recognition-barrier-0039`, `license-plate-recognition-barrier-0001` models are downloaded in the Intermediate Representation format.
-You don't need to use the Model Optimizer to covert these models.
+You must use the Model Optimizer to convert the model to IR.
+The `vehicle-license-plate-detection-barrier-0106`, `vehicle-attributes-recognition-barrier-0039`, and `license-plate-recognition-barrier-0001` models are downloaded in IR format.
+You don't need to use the Model Optimizer on them because they are Intel models that have already been converted.
+Public models will need converting with Model Optimizer.

 Create an `<ir_dir>` directory to contain the model's Intermediate Representation (IR).